marschall/exception-counter/README.md

 ### How do I run it?

 Adding `-agentpath:/path/to/agent` is the simplest way to do it.
+To read the values the JAR has to be in the classpath as well.

+### Can I attach at runtime?

+Attaching with `$JAVA_HOME/bin/java -cp $JAVA_HOME/lib/tools.jar:exception-counter.jar com.github.marschall.excount.ExceptionCounterAttacher -p pidOfProcessToAttachTo -a /path/to/agent` is the simplest way to do it.
+To read the values the JAR has to be in the classpath as well.

 ### Why a JMTI agent and not bytecode instrumentation?